How LinkedIn became a place to overshare

 Owens said the company plans to continue rolling out product changes to ensure that people see relevant content in their feeds.
 “What’s unique about LinkedIn is that it’s not creation for the sake of entertainment — it’s about creation for economic opportunity,” she said.

 For those who want to see their life updates reach a wide audience, there is a cottage industry of consultants — and even a parody viral LinkedIn post generator — to help.
-John Nemo, a consultant who specializes in generating business leads for clients on LinkedIn, said he coaches people to follow a formula: “personal story + business lesson = the content.”
+John Nemo, a consultant who specialises in generating business leads for clients on LinkedIn, said he coaches people to follow a formula: “Personal story + Business lesson = the content.”

-He demonstrated his formula with news about the death of a hypothetical dog named Ralph.

-“Personal story is Ralph died,” he said.
-“What’s the business lesson in this?”

 Then add an observation about making deals: “One thing I’ve learned in sales is you’re constantly losing, you’re constantly getting rejected, you’re constantly having people abandon you.”